aaronguostudio/learning/ruby/doc/01-common.md

 - Subject.save
 - Subject.create(...)       // new and save
 - Subject.update(...)       // update and save
 - Subject.updateAttributes
+- Subject.delete()          // delete relationship
-- Subject.destroy           // delete a record gracefully
+- Subject.destroy()         // delete a record and relationship
 - Subject.find()            // find by id if not found throw error
 - Subject.find_by_id()      // find by id if not found return nil
 - Subject.all